-Recognizing the lack of vocational training programs and dire employment prospects for individuals on the Autism Spectrum, The Autism Higher Education Foundation (AHEF) launched the Paralegal Assistant Training “PLAT” Program in collaboration with the Massachusetts Probate & Family Courts, law firms and related business partners.
+Recognizing the lack of vocational training programs and dire employment prospects for individuals on the Autism Spectrum, The Autism Higher Education Foundation (AHEF) launched the Paralegal Assistant Training “PLAT” Program in collaboration with the Massachusetts Probate & Family Courts, law firms, and related business partners.
 The focus of the PLAT program is on the cohort of students on the Autism Spectrum and with related disabilities, who are unable to pass MCAS and receive a high school diploma.
 In partnership with a growing number of high schools in the Commonwealth, the PLAT program provides selected students with paralegal assistant vocational training in participating Courts and subsequently targets placement in paid part-time employment in law firms and other business community partners.
-At age 22, DDS/MRC eligible participants may choose to continue the PLAT program with Advocates, Northeast Arc, The Price Center and other agency partners who will provide supported employment, education and training in paralegal assistant skills.
-AHEF’s vision is to expand this program in all 14 counties of the Commonwealth.
+AHEF’s vision is to expand this program to all 14 counties of the Commonwealth.
 The PLAT program has been highlighted in the UMASS Medical School Shriver Center’s Massachusetts Healthy People 2020 Autism Roadmap.

 - Communication skills, confidentiality.

 - Paralegal assistant skills starting from the most basic to increasing degrees of complexity as the student demonstrates success and independence.